agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > interventions have played a very small role in escape from poverty.

-**Claim**: There might be biases at play here that may cause under-reporting of NGO assistance as a cause of escape from poverty
+**Claim**: There might be biases at play here that may cause under-reporting of NGO assistance as a cause of escape from poverty.

 **re-write Claim**: There are biases at play (that may cause under-reporting of NGO assistance).